prashanth-ds-ml/Notes/Seven Basic Tools of Quality.md

 4. **Fill in the Blank**: The seven basic tools of quality were developed after __________ and are credited to quality guru __________.

 5. **Scenario-Based Question**: A company is experiencing a high number of customer complaints.
 Which of the seven basic tools would you recommend they use first to identify the root cause, and why?

-Feel free to ask if you need further clarification or additional examples!
-You're doing great in your learning journey!